Abu-Salah-Musha-Lemon/inventory-management-system-with-pos/README.md

 ---

 Thank you for using the **Inventory Management System with POS**!
-We hope it helps you efficiently manage your inventory and sales operations.
+I hope it helps you efficiently manage your inventory and sales operations.

 ### Key Updates:
 1. **Additional Configuration Section:**